DeterminateSystems/zero-to-nix/README.md

 > **Note**: any time you use one of these components in an [MDX] file, you need to add a `client:load` directive to it.
 > This is one of [îles][iles]' so-called [hydration directives][hydration].
-> There are other directives available, but `client:load` is the one that we need to use, as it ensures that the component is loaded as soon as the user comes to the page.
+> There are other directives available, but [`client:load`][client-load] is the one that we need to use, as it ensures that the component is loaded as soon as the user comes to the page.

 ## Directory structure